szigmon/openshift-dpf/docs/cluster-creation.md

 ## Alternate to DNS: Using /etc/hosts

-If you do not have a DNS server available, you can use `/etc/hosts` on your workstation or jump host to resolve OpenShift API and console endpoints.
+If you do not have a DNS server available, you can use `/etc/hosts` on your workstation or jump host to resolve the OpenShift API endpoint.

 You can automate this by running: